Cutting and bending sheet metal: various processing techniques

 Bending is a type of process that takes place exclusively cold using a machine called a bender.
 The bender mold exerts pressure on the flat sheet, until it bends to give it different shapes.

 The Minifaber machine fleet includes 10 benders, suitable for bending different materials, such as aluminum, iron, stainless steel and copper.

-There are many bending fields of application since bending sheet metal with the use of a bender is one of the best and most economical ways to create prototypes and lots even in very small series.
+There are many bending fields of application since bending sheet metal with the use of a bender is one of the best and most economical ways to create sheet metal prototypes and lots even in very small series.